Regenerative Aesthetics 101

 How is Sculptra different than fillers?

 The main difference between Sculptra and hyaluronic acid (HA) based fillers is that Sculptra stimulates the production of natural collagen.
-Sculptra is an FDA approved injectable that replaces lost collagen for up to 2-4 years, making it a more natural treatment that dermal fillers.
+Sculptra is an FDA approved injectable that may help to replace lost collagen for up to 2-4 years, making it a more natural treatment that dermal fillers.

 A more definitive breakdown of the two injectables is explained below 👇

 • Traditional HA fillers are made of a smooth, gel-like substance called hyaluronic acid.
-Once this is injected into the desired area, there is an instant change in volume restoration after one treatment.
-HA fillers last around 10-12 months depending on the product and person and CAN be dissolved.
+Once this is injected into the desired area, there is an instant change in volume restoration usually after one treatment (this can vary per person).
+HA fillers typically last around 10-12 months depending on the product and person and CAN be dissolved.

 • Sculptra, on the other hand, is made of Poly-L Lactic Acid (PLLA) that works to stimulate the body’s own natural collagen.
 Results are shown over a period of time and a series of treatments, rather than instantly.
 Results typically last 2-4 years and it CANNOT be dissolved.